afsser/get_next_line/README.md

 The **get_next_line** is the second 42school project.
 It is a function written in C that reads a line from a file descriptor and returns it.
 This project is designed to handle repeated calls, reading one line at a time, and managing variable buffer sizes.
-It is a fundamental exercise in file handling and memory management in C.
+It is a fundamental exercise in file handling and memory management in C, as it requires us to run the function with Valgrind, ensuring that no memory leaks occur.

 ## Function Overview